-Foreign acquirers or lenders wish to ascertain that most of the contractual provisions protecting their rights, subject to foreign law, will be fully enforceable in Luxembourg against the Luxembourg SPV.
-Much care would be taken to address representations relating to valid corporate authority and the binding effects of contractual agreements.
-Lenders will rely heavily on local counsel to obtain confirmation, under a formal legal opinion, of the validity and compatibility of contractual provisions with Luxembourg law.
-The validity and enforceability of non-recourse clauses, upstream guarantees or subordination provisions will be heavily scrutinised and security packages would be drastically negotiated.
-In particular, provisions ensuring the enforcement of loan agreements in distressed situations would be a key in the Luxembourg negotiations with a view to enable lenders to recover their investments in insolvency situations.
+Foreign acquirers or lenders want to know that most of the contractual provisions protecting their rights, subject to foreign law, will be fully enforceable in Luxembourg against the Luxembourg SPV.
+Much care would be addressed to representations relating to valid corporate authority and the binding effects of the contractual agreements.
+Lenders will rely heavily on local counsel to obtain confirmation, under a formal legal opinion, of the validity and compatibility of contractual provisions with Luxembourg law: validity and enforceability of non-recourse clause, upstream guarantee or subordination provisions will be heavily scrutinised and security packages would be fiercely negotiated.
+In particular, provisions entitling the enforcement of loan agreements in distressed situations would be key in the Luxembourg negotiations with the view to enable lenders to recover their investments in insolvency situations.

-In addition, lenders will be sensitive to any tax issues that the use of a Luxembourg SPV could generate.
-Specific representations and covenants will be negotiated to this effect and an assurance that the tax treatment of financing and acquisition operations has been secured remains paramount.
+In addition, lenders will be sensitive to any tax frictions that the use of a Luxembourg SPV could generate.
+Specific representations and covenants will be negotiated to this effect and assurance that tax treatment of the financing and acquisition operations has been secured remains paramount.